lightning/bolts/03-transactions.md

         OP_ENDIF
     OP_ENDIF

-To timeout the htlc, the remote node spends it with the witness:
+To timeout the HTLC, the remote node spends it with the witness:

     <remotesig> 0